Nguyendat-bit/UMLS-KG/README.md

 ## Overview
 On this repo, you can load UMLS knowledge graph and Visualize with Neo4j and you can use Neo4j python driver to query nodes or relationships what you want.

-First, you need install UMLS dataset and load it into mysql.
+First, you need to install UMLS dataset and load it into mysql.
 <p><img src= 'UMLS and Neo4j/images/visual.png'></p>

 ## Usage